ivan-liuliaev/EV_Chargers_Placement_Optimization/README.md

 ### Evaluation criteria
--  Share of Electric Vehicle owners with seamless access to public charging Seemless means the charger is located at the place he currently travels to on a regular and thus do not have to spend additional time and effort to charge
+-  Share of Electric Vehicle owners with seamless access to public charging
+Seamless means the charger is located at the place he currently travels to on a regular and thus do not have to spend additional time and effort to charge

 ## Data